-In all cases, the Project Developer/Aggregatorproject developer/aggregator must attest to the Reserve that they have exclusive claim to the GHG reductions resulting from all fields in the project.
-The Projectproject developer/aggregator must attest to this requirement by submitting a signed Attestation of Title form for single-field projects or Aggregator Attestation of Title18 form for aggregates, prior to the commencement of verification activities each time the project is verified (see Section 8).
+In all cases, the project developer/aggregator must attest to the Reserve that they have exclusive claim to the GHG reductions resulting from all fields in the project.
+The project developer/aggregator must attest to this requirement by submitting a signed Attestation of Title form for single-field projects or Aggregator Attestation of Title form for aggregates, prior to the commencement of verification activities each time the project is verified (see Section 8).